zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-mobileapp/configure-app-settings/configure-app-settings.md

     -   **App Name**: Accept the default value or specify another name to be displayed when the app is installed on a mobile device.
     -   **URL Scheme:** Accept the default value for the app's URL scheme.
     -   **Package name / Bundle ID Default:** Accept the default value for the app's package name.
 To avoid naming conflicts, Android uses reverse package names, such as `com.company.application`.
 For more information, refer to the Android Developers website.
     -   **Lock Portrait Mode:** Accept the default value to display the app in Portrait mode on the mobile device.
-Deselecting the check box renders the mobile application in both Landscape and Portrait mode.
+Or deselect the check box to render the mobile application in both Landscape and Portrait mode.

     ![](images/vbcsia_mob_gen_s3.png)